-The FT220X is a USB to FTDI Proprietary FT1248 interface device which simplifies USB implementations and reduces external component count by fully integrating an MTP memory and an integrated clock circuit which requires no external crystal.
+The FT221X is a USB to FTDI Proprietary FT1248 interface device which simplifies USB implementations and reduces external component count by fully integrating into the device an MTP memory, and an integrated clock circuit which requires no external crystal.
 It has been designed to operate efficiently with USB host controllers by using as little bandwidth as possible when compared to the total USB bandwidth available.